 During Key Stage 4 lessons, you will develop lots of skills that will help you; teamwork and independent research, analysis, evaluation as well as how to effectively communicate your knowledge and understanding.
 For those who need it, extra help is given after school.
 This can involve help with homework or any topics that you are worried about.
 In the final year of the course, revision classes will take place after school, if you should need them.

 With further training and study, learners who have taken History at GCSE have gone on to jobs in law, the police, accountancy and education.
 The skills you learn during your course will be valuable to you in whichever career you choose.

 Got A Question?

-If you have a question about History you can use the form below to contact Mr Forsyth, Subject Leader for History.
+If you have a question about History you can use the form below to contact Mr Forsyth, Department Leader for History.